vcraghe32/Pet_Food_Dispenser/README.md

 * Caret - Similar to PyCharm, Caret was used for CircuitPython.
 Note that **Caret is for Chromebook.** PyCharm operates only on Macs and PCs.
 For Chromebooks, Caret is a useful piece of software for programming in CircuitPython.
 It does not have a built-in serial monitor, so the application **Beagle Term** (serial monitor) goes hand-in-hand with it.

 ## Brainstorm

-Currently, the plan is to create a horizontally-shaped pet food dispenser that utilizes an Archimedes screw design.
+Initially, the plan was to create a horizontally-shaped pet food dispenser that utilized an Archimedes screw design.
 The basic components of the design would be as follows:

 * An Archimedes screw, rotated by a continuous rotation servo.